nbeaver/cmd_oysters/README.rst

 ..
 Ever stored a useful command for later in a text file and been unable to find it later?

-.. restarting daemons, changing permissions, shell incompatibility
+..
+Restarting daemons, changing permissions, shell incompatibility.

 ..
 Security of shell commands, looking online ones.

 ..
-Talk about composite commands versus component commands.
+Composite commands versus component commands.

 ..
-Talk about order of arguments.
+Order of arguments.

 ------------
 Design goals
 ------------

 ..
-Talk about mergeability (use hashes of descriptions and commands, not arbitrary primary keys).
+Mergeability (use hashes of descriptions and commands, not arbitrary primary keys).

 ..
-Talk about one-liners vs longer scripts.
+One-liners vs longer scripts.

 ..
-Talk about extensibility of JSON fields without breaking.
+Extensibility of JSON fields without breaking.

 ..
-Talk about component commands being the crucial distinction.
+Why different invocations?
+Same component commands, different forms.

 --------
 Examples